nodeontrain/nodeontrain.xyz/tuts/unsuccessful_signups.md

 ### Signup error messages

-As a final step in handling failed user creation, we’ll add helpful error messages to indicate the problems that prevented successful signup.
+As a final step in handling failed user creation, we'll add helpful error messages to indicate the problems that prevented successful signup.

 {% highlight javascript %}
 > require('trainjs').initServer()